Mashed Potatoes with Red Skin

 Leftover mashed potatoes with red skin keep well in the fridge for 4-5 days.
 Reheat in the microwave or in a pot over medium heat until heated through.
 Be sure to stir well so that the heat is evenly distributed.

 Red skin mashed potatoes can also be reheated in the slow cooker which is convenient when you are busy.
-Simple place the mashed potatoes into the liner of the slow cooked and heat on low for one or two hours until heated through.
+Simply place the mashed potatoes into the liner of the slow cooker and heat on low for one or two hours until heated through.

 Top tips

-To make mashed potatoes with red skin perfectly begin by cutting the unpeeled potatoes into chunks no smaller than 1 ½ inches (just under 4cm).
+- Cut the unpeeled potatoes into chunks no smaller than 1 ½ inches (just under 4cm) to make mashed potatoes with red skin perfectly.

-Start the potatoes in cold water so that they cook through completely.
+- Start the potatoes in cold water so that they cook through completely.
 Cook until really tender but not waterlogged.
 Potatoes can also be cooked in an Instant Pot or electric pressure cooker.
-They will still take around 15 minutes but there is less chance of them being waterlogged as you can less water.
+They will still take around 15 minutes; however, they are less likely to be waterlogged as you can use less water.

-When cooked, drain the potatoes well then return to the pot and place over low heat to allow any excess moisture to evaporate.
+- When cooked, drain the potatoes well, then return them to the pot and place them on low heat to allow any excess moisture to evaporate.

-Add warm butter and milk to the mashed potatoes.
-Cold ingredients bring down the temperature and are harder to absorb which means there’s a risk of overworking.
+- Add warm butter and milk to the mashed potatoes.
+Cold ingredients decrease the temperature and are harder to absorb, meaning there’s a risk of overworking.
 Follow the recipe and stir in the butter before the milk.
 The high water content in milk doesn’t play well with the starch in the potatoes.

 FAQ